cortexlib/box/docs/doc_column.md

 Post Increment Operator

+*Return values:* constexpr column\_iterator

 Increments the iterator to the next item in the column.
 If the iterator is at the last item in the column, the iterator is set to the first item in the next column.
 Returns the column iterator before the increment.

-\\return constexpr column\_iterator

 -----